 - All borrowed technologies must be returned directly to the Circulation desk.

 - Laptops circulate overnight, and can be renewed up to three times.
 A power cord will be checked out with the computer.

-- iPads and Swivls circulate for 3 days and may leave the library during the checkout period.
+- iPads and Swivls circulate for 3 days.

 The High Library is a member of the Associated College Libraries of Central Pennsylvania (ACLCP) library consortium.
 Any faculty, student or staff from one of these associated colleges may request a free High Library card for the length of the current semester in which they are actively enrolled.
 They must present a valid ID card for the ACLCP College in which they are enrolled to obtain a library card.